oasis-tcs/odata-specs/odata-json-format/16 Bound Function.md

 :::

-Alternatively, values of non-binding parameters MAY be specified as common expressions [OData-URL #odata-url-conventions#CommonExpressionSyntax].
-In the case of a bound action these MAY contain path expressions [OData-URL #odata-url-conventions#PathExpressions], which the service evaluates on the binding parameter value.
+Alternatively, values of non-binding parameters MAY be specified as common expressions [OData-URL, section #odata-url-conventions#CommonExpressionSyntax].
+In the case of a bound action these MAY contain path expressions [OData-URL, section #odata-url-conventions#PathExpressions], which the service evaluates on the binding parameter value.
 Such parameters are encoded as name/value pairs where the name is the name of the parameter followed by `@expression` and the value is the common expression.
 As the following example demonstrates,